The First Women Doctor in Europe

 1854 - Moved to Ostankino Palace

-Prokofii was given a new assignment.
-At age 11, the family moved to Ostankino Palace near Moscow.
-It was a large property of the Shermetev family in need of much repair after it was raided and ransacked by Napoleon in 1812.
+Prokofii was given increasing responsibility along with a new assignment.
+The family moved to Ostankino Palace, a large property of the Shermetev family near Moscow, when Nadezhda was eleven.
+The buildings were in need of much repair after it was raided and ransacked by Napoleon in 1812.
 The family was provided their own quarters in the palace while Prokofii oversaw the renovations.
 The count took a liking to the children, Polina, Nadezhda and their younger brother Vasilii ensuring they received high quality educations.
-The girls were sent to Madame Penigka’s boarding school for noble girls, though they were obviously not noble and it would have made for interesting dynamics within the school [LITL4, 2].
+The sisters were sent to Madame Penigka’s boarding school for noble girls, typically barred for lower classes, but a letter from Count Shermetev secured their positions [LITL4, 2].

 The Crimean War (1853–1856)